 “ENERGY STAR Portfolio Manager broad categories” means a superset of property types based on sector.

 “ENERGY STAR Portfolio Manager property types” means a subgroup of ENERGY STAR Portfolio Manager broad categories.

-“Equivalent Technologies” are technologies that are functionally equivalent to Dedicated Irrigation Meters in terms of accuracy and supplier data accessibility.
+“Equivalent Technologies” are technologies that are functionally equivalent to Dedicated Irrigation Meters in terms of accuracy and supplier access to the data.

+“Existing CII connections” means CII connections served by the supplier on or before the effective date of sections 973, 974, and 975.

+"Finished water" has the same meaning as in California Code of Regulations, title 22, section 64400.41.

-“High levels of TDS” means concentrations of Total Dissolved SolidsTDS above 900 mg/L.
+“High levels of Total Dissolved Solids” (TDS) means concentrations above 900 mg/L.

 “Homeowners’ association” means an “association” as defined in section 4080 of the Civil Code.